sl4v3k/Shapr3d_crack/Shapr3D-5.730.7613.0 #25d25251--inmemory-patcher/README.md

 # Shapr3d 5.730.7613.0 #25d25251

-Starting from 5.603.6875.0 #40c93214 version there is new way of patching.
+Starting from 5.603.6875.0 #40c93214 version, there is new way of patching.
 Previous hole is patched by Shapr3D team.
 But there are still several ways to unlock trial version.
-The materials and information here are guides how patch Shapr3d executable to remove trial limitations.
-All this is for study and educational purpose.
+The materials and information here are guides how patch Shapr3d executable to remove trial limitations, all is for study and educational purpose.

 # Method